navcoin/NavHub/content/news/2019-02-27-next-lite-wallet-preview-available.md

 ### Community Fund Projects Update

-There is currently 119,578 NAV available in the community fund with 6 pending proposals and 3 pending payment requests active being voted on.
+There is currently 119,578 NAV available in the community fund with 6 pending proposals and 3 pending payment requests actively being voted on.
 If you are staking coins make sure you head on over, learn what they’re about and cast your votes accordingly.

 <https://www.navexplorer.com/community-fund>